A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Fiducial Semi-Analytic Model

 \subsubsection{Delay Time for Enriched Star Formation}

 A key parameter of our semi-analytic model is the delay time between the formation of PopIII and metal-enriched PopII stars, \tdelay.
 This delay period is a result of the radiative and supernovae feedback from the first stars which heats and ejects gas from within the hosting minihalos.
 Once the halo gas reservoir recollects and cools once more, the enriched material begins forming PopII stars \citep{Chiaki17, Chiaki13, Jeon14}.
-We choose \tdelay \ = 10 Myr for our fiducial model, and the impact that different \tdelay \ values have on the resulting SFRDs is explored in Section \ref{subsec:varyParams}.
+We choose \tdelay \ = 10 Myr for our fiducial model, and explore the impact of different \tdelay \ values on the resulting SFRDs in Section \ref{subsec:varyParams}.